Michigan Corporate Income Tax (CIT) Forms and Instructions for Financial Institutions (includes Form 4908 and Form 4910)

 Historical Past-Year Versions of Michigan Form 4907

-We have a total of seven past-year versions of Form 4907 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 4907 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 4907, 2019 Michigan Corporate Income Tax Book for Financial Institutions